euroargodev/argopy/docs/advanced-tools/stores/index.rst

 Advanced Argo file stores provided by **argopy** are classes designed to help users to separate `Input/Output operations` from `data analysis` in their procedures.

-More precisely, we internally refer to *Argo file stores* as any convenience classes providing an Argo specific and facilitated access to Argo files with some file system logic and that are protocol agnostic.
+More precisely, *Argo file stores* are any convenience classes providing an Argo specific and facilitated access to Argo files, with some file system logic and that are protocol agnostic.
 For instance, if appropriate, these classes can provide methods like `open_dataset`, `open_json`, `open`, `ls`, `exists`, whatever the file type and location (local folder, http, ftp or s3).

 By default, these Argo file stores are instantiated using the global option `gdac` pointing toward the desired data source (any valid GDAC host can be used).
 After instantiation, a data analysis procedure can be developed, agnostic of the file source and associated access protocol.